noah-nuebling/redirection-service/README.md

 Possible values:

-- `macos-settings-loginitems` redirects to the macOS login items settings
+- `macos-settings-loginitems` opens macOS login items settings
-- `mailto-noah` Compose an email to my public email account.
-I try not to include the email on the web to avoid spam.
+- `mailto-noah` Composes an email to my public email account.
+  - I try not to include the email on the web to avoid spam.
 But I hope this indirect way to linking to my email through the redirection service will prevent spam.
   - You can also prefill the subject by adding a `&subject` query param.
   - You can prefill the body by adding a `&body` query param
 - MMF:
   - `mmf2-latest` redirects to the GitHub release of the latest version of MMF 2.
 This is useful because this is the latest free version of MMF.
 (NOTE: **Update this** when you release new version of MMF 2!)
   - `mmf-questions` redirects to where common questions that users might have are answered.
-We might want to move this from the GitHub Readme to the MMF website at some point, that's why were creating a redirection-service entry for it.
+    - (We might want to move this from the GitHub Readme to the MMF website at some point, that's why were creating a redirection-service entry for it.)
   - `mmf-about` Links to the about document for Mac Mouse Fix.
 At the time of writing this is the GitHub readme.
-Later we might want to move this to the MMF website.
+    - (Later we might want to move this to the MMF website.)
 - MMF Guides:
   - `mmf-localization-guide`: Instructions for helping to translate Mac Mouse Fix.
   - `mmf-compatibility-guide`: Explains which MMF versions are compatible with which macOS versions.
 Takes `&locale=` param.